avirut/decksterity/README.md

 - **Distribution**: Even horizontal and vertical spacing
 - **Sizing**: Make shapes same width/height
 - **Advanced Spacing**: Resize and space evenly with preservation options
-- **Primary Alignment**: Align all objects to the first selected object
+- **Primary Alignment**: Align all objects relative to the first selected object
 - **Position Swapping**: Swap positions of two selected objects

-## 🎯 Usage

-After installation, you'll see two new ribbon tabs in PowerPoint:
-- **Decksterity**: Main visual elements and basic alignment tools
-- **Decksterity Expert**: Advanced layout and spacing tools

-Simply select shapes on your slide and click the desired tool button.

-## 📋 Requirements

-- Microsoft PowerPoint 2016 or later
-- .NET Framework 4.7.2
-- Visual Studio Tools for Office Runtime
-- Windows operating system
+### Keyboard shorcuts

+- **Access keys (alt shortcuts)**: Each function is tagged to access keys that will be most familiar to Bain Toolbox users - e.g., `Alt-X-AL` for aligning left; in order to keep this one tab, primary aligns will fall into the same first-level access key (e.g., `Alt-P-AL` from Bain Toolbox becomes `Alt-X-PAL`)
+- **Control keys**: Decksterity provides the same control hotkeys (e.g., `Ctrl+Shift+1` to align left) as the Bain Toolbox

-## 🔧 Development
+## 📃 Miscellaneous

-This project is built with:
-- C# VSTO Add-in (.NET Framework 4.7.2)
-- PowerPoint Interop APIs
-- ClickOnce deployment

-### Building from Source
+### Architecture

-1. Clone the repository
-2. Open `decksterity.sln` in Visual Studio
-3. Build in Release configuration
-4. Publish using the ClickOnce deployment settings

-## 📝 License

-This project includes code under the MIT License.
-See individual source files for specific license information.

-## 🤝 Contributing
+Decksterity is built using C# and the Visual Studio Tools for Office (VSTO) framework.
+Refer to this project's CLAUDE.md for more details on architecture, as well as a good starting point for adding in features.

+### License & development

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Decksterity is provided with an MIT license - install & use at your own risk, no warranty or support is guaranteed.
+However, PRs and feedback are welcome!
+Please feel free to submit issues if you encounter any problems.

-## 📞 Support

-For support or questions, please open an issue on GitHub.